cacophony-wj/licentia_black/README.md

 Unchecked.

+## MCM Recorder

+Find the _MCM Recorder_ menu in the _Mod Configuration_ menu accessible via the `ESCAPE` key or the `START` button.
+Click the "RUN ME" recording, click OK, close the MCM menu, click the "Run Recording" button when it appears, and **TOUCH NOTHING.** Wait for a message to pop up saying playback is finished, then wait for all messages to disappear in the upper-left corner of your screen.
+There may occasionally be error messages referencing outdated settings.
+They are unimportant.
+Skip them.

+There are a few more MCMs that must be customized manually.

 ## Diverse Dragons Encounters

 Open the _Diverse Dragons Encounters MCM_ (DDC) and under the "Dragons" entry, **UNCHECK** the following: